 2 pm, Frankfurt, Germany

 Global challenges are pressing and solo efforts are no longer enough: the UN Sustainable Development Goals are to be reached worldwide by 2030.
 This makes constant communication even more important.
 Suma Chakrabarti (pictured above, third from the left), President of the European Bank for Reconstruction and Development (EBRD), travelled from London to Frankfurt to discuss cooperation between development banks in Europe and initiate new financing models.
 “We view KfW as a very important ally and force multiplier in the countries in which we work together,” he said.
-In addition to Joachim Nagel, Member of the KfW Executive Board, members of the management boards of KfW IPEX-Bank and of KfW subsidiary DEG, Klaus R. Michalak and Christiane Laibach, are also there.
 The next summit conference between KfW and French development agency AFD is already planned.

 4 pm, Ouarzazate, Morocco